 There’s no doubt that the technology associated with paints and coatings has advanced in significant ways.
 Today’s paints, sealers and waterproof coatings are better than ever before.
 Some foundation waterproofing compounds are designed to be applied on the exterior of the foundation wall, while others are meant for the interior.
 Either way, the goal is the same: establish an impermeable barrier to water.

 Unfortunately, this foundation waterproofing strategy doesn't have a good chance of success.
 By holding water back, a major buildup of hydrostatic pressure occurs against the foundation wall and against any thin membrane or coating.
 Water under high pressure can actually bow or buckle foundation walls (causing foundation cracks that become leakage points).
 Before this happens, even tiny gaps or cracks in the foundation (or the waterproof coating) will begin to leak because of high water pressure.
 Essentially, holding back the water in one area ensures that leaks will occur elsewhere.

 Interior drains feed a sump pump.
 The most effective way to keep a basement dry is to capture ground water in a perimeter drain system and then pump it to the exterior.

-Another option for interior drainage is our CactusBoard basement footing and wall water drainage system - guaranteed to keep basement floors dry.
+Another option for interior drainage is our CactusBoard basement footing and wall water drainage system - designed to keep basement floors dry.
 CactusBoard comes with a 20-year transferable dry basement floor warranty.
 This foundation waterproofing solution creates a space between the edge of the basement floor and basement walls.
 Water from the perimeter and walls is drained into stone aggregate under the floor and into a sump pump basin where it is then pumped outside.

 It’s always smarter to have two lines of defense instead of one.
 A well-installed damp proof coating on the exterior of the foundation will help prevent soil moisture from seeping through foundation walls.
 An interior drain, like CactusBoard or WaterGuard®, combined with a sump pump system captures and controls water that leaks in from around and under the foundation.